thewtex/thesis/tcd/tcd.rst

 compliance.
 Voluntary patient participation is more difficult to attain in the context of anxiety over recent ischemic events or upcoming surgery.
-The battery of other tests clinically required to diagnose their condition can lead to test fatique.
+The battery of other tests clinically required to diagnose their condition can lead to test fatigue.
 Subjects generally find motivation when they become informed of the research purpose of the study during the informed consent process.
 Retaining subject participation and compliance requires attention to the subject's needs.
 While pressure the skull from the head unit is unavoidable, patient comfort to the rest of their body helps during the hour long acquisition.
 A reclined, padded bed with a pillow allows ideal positioning for both the patient and ultrasonographer.
-While reclined in a flat position for an extended period, a cushion beneath the patient's knee's improves back discomfort.
+While reclined in a flat position for an extended period, a cushion beneath the patient's knees improves back discomfort.
 Real and perceived burden to the subject are reduced by attention to the environment and time.
 Professional candor and dress impart patient confidence.
-Comfort is also assured by scanning in a private room in the clinic or at a facility adjactent to it.
+Comfort is also assured by scanning in a private room in the clinic or at a facility adjacent to it.
 Presentation of the scanning room also makes an impression, so efforts are made to ensure cleanliness and removal or concealment of coarse research apparatus that may appear threatening or unsafe.
 Efforts are made to reduce the time spent for the entire examination; non-critical aspects of the examination are removed, and the entire procedure protocol is defined beforehand.
-Boredom is a problem as the only task at hard is absence of movement.
+Boredom is a problem as the only task at hand is absence of movement.
 Reduced lighting in the room helps many subjects to fall asleep, although snoring adds artifacts to the TCD signal.